Find a Lender-Approved Local Conveyancer in Birtley

 Commercial Conveyancing solicitors in Birtley regulated by the SRA

-The firms listed below are a small selection of solicitors in Birtley specialising in commercial conveyancing in Birtley.
-This will likely include advice on granting a lease to a commercial tenant
+The firms listed below are a small selection of solicitors in Birtley practicing in commercial conveyancing in Birtley.
+This could include advice on commercial leases including all matters relating to landlord and tenant law

 • Hutharts Law Firm, Durham Road Chambers, 431 Durham Road, Low Fell, Gateshead, Tyne and Wear, NE9 5AN